-The tour of Romania from Cluj-Napoca was designed for travellers who are choosing the beautiful Transylvanian city to begin their trip to Romania.
+The tour of Romania from Cluj-Napoca was designed for tourists who are choosing the beautiful Transylvanian city to begin their trip to Romania.
 It’s a private trip, for a small group, from 2 to 8 persons.

 The thematic of the trip is a mixture of culture, history, nature, culinary and local experiences.

 Our custom tour of Romania from Cluj is a 10-days trip.
 This way, you will have enough time to profoundly explore the country, at a comfortable pace.
 We will travel around the country, from Cluj to Maramures, Bucovina, back to Transylvania and then to Bucharest.
-The trip itinerary is flexible, so at our guest request, we can adjust it to fit their agenda and time available.
+The trip itinerary is flexible, so at our guest’s request, we can adjust it to fit their agenda and the time available.

 Level of physical activity: Moderate.
 Our guests need to be able to walk a maximum of 5 km per day or climb stairs.